 FLORIDA TRAUMATIC BRAIN INJURY LAWYER

-One of the most debilitating types of injuries that a person can sustain is one to the brain.
-Because of a brain injury’s potential for years of recovery and care, it can also be one of the most expensive types of injuries.
-If you sustain such an injury in Florida, you need a personal injury attorney who understands all of the challenges of what you are experiencing as well as the intricacies of such a legal case.
-And having such an experienced attorney can make all the difference in your case.
-The legal team at Wolf & Pravato is here to help guide those injured Floridians in their traumatic brain injury lawsuit cases.
-Wolf & Pravato, with offices in both Fort Lauderdale and Miami, have attorneys that are leaders in helping our clients obtain the resources that they need to recover as fully as possible from the debilitating effects of such an injury.
+One of the most debilitating types of serious car accident brain injuries that a person can sustain is one to the brain.
+Because of a brain injury recovery can take years a, it can also be one of the most expensive types of brain injuries.
+If you sustain such a brain injury in Florida, you need a brain injury attorney who understands all of the challenges of what you are experiencing as well as the intricacies of such a brain injury legal case.
+And having such an experienced brain injury attorney can make all the difference in your case.
+The legal team at Wolf & Pravato is here to help guide those with various brain injuries in their traumatic brain injury lawsuit cases.
+Wolf & Pravato, with offices in both Fort Lauderdale and Miami, have attorneys that are leaders in helping our clients obtain the resources that they need to recover as fully as possible from the debilitating effects of such a traumatic brain injury.

 Traumatic Brain Injury Causes

-A TBI can occur from a number of common mishaps, some of which are the result of negligence or are the fault of others and some of which are common household accidents.
+A TBI can occur from a number of common mishaps even car accidents some of which are the result of negligence or are the fault of others and some of which are common household accidents.
 These causes include:

 Traumatic Brain Injury Risk Factors

-According to the CDC, TBIs contribute to about 30% of all injury related deaths.
-Traumatic brain injuries are disproportionately found in the very young and the elderly, mainly as a result of falls.
-Other risk factors/causes include motor vehicle crashes, which account for most of the injuries to those ages 15-44, and physical assaults, which accounted for approximately ten percent of all traumatic brain injuries.
+According to the CDC Traumatic Brain Injury report contribute to about 30% of all injury-related deaths.
+Traumatic brain injuries are disproportionately found through brain injury MRI in the very young and the elderly, mainly as a result of falls.
+Other risk factors/causes of brain-related injuries include motor vehicle brain injury crashes, which account for most of the injuries to those ages 15-44, and physical assaults, which accounted for approximately ten percent of all traumatic brain injuries.
 Additionally, men are three times more likely than women to receive a traumatic brain injury.

 One of the biggest problems when it comes to treating “mild” to “moderate” traumatic brain injury cases is in the diagnosis itself.
-Such an injury often avoids detection, even on the most sophisticated hospital imaging equipment.
-This is especially true in emergency room situations when the doctor is often just treating the immediate symptoms and not looking at long term care.
-The lack of treatment leads to further complications that can make recovery even more difficult.
+Such an injury often avoids detection, even on the most sophisticated hospital brain imaging equipment.
+This is especially true in emergency room situations when the doctor is often just treating the immediate symptoms and not looking at long-term care.
+The lack of brain treatment leads to further complications that can make brain injury recovery even more difficult.

-Currently, TBI is considered an epidemic in this country with five million people living with disabilities as a result of such an injury.
-Early detection is one of the keys to a successful treatment and the medical charts are an important tool in determining when TBI was suspected or diagnosed.
-As you focus on your recovery (or the recovery of a loved one), our attorneys can comb through all of the pertinent medical charts to help pinpoint the cause of your injury as well as helping to determine whether your health care professionals acted in a timely manner to diagnose the condition.
+Currently, TBI is considered an epidemic in this country with five million people living with TBI disabilities as a result of such an injury.
+Early detection is one of the keys to successful brain treatment and the medical charts are an important tool in determining when TBI was suspected or diagnosed.
+As you focus on your brain injury recovery (or the recovery of a loved one), our attorneys can comb through all of the pertinent brain medical charts to help pinpoint what causes a brain injury as well as helping to determine whether your health care professionals acted in a timely manner to diagnose the condition.

 Areas Affected by Traumatic Brain Injuries

-If a person is the victim of a TBI, he or she will not be able to process information at pre-injury rates of speed.
-Additionally, these victims cannot think the same and comprehend as wide a range of subjects as someone who has not had a TBI.
+Depending on the TBI severity, a person is a victim of a TBI, he or she will not be able to process information at pre-injury rates of speed.
+Additionally, these brain injury victims cannot think the same and comprehend as wide a range of subjects as someone who has not had a TBI.
 TBIs can also impact the following areas:

-- Judgment, including making poor or “irrational” decisions in situations;
+- Brain injury impairs judgment, including making poor or “irrational” decisions in situations;

 - Communication such as having slurred speech or slower response time to questions or conversation;

-- Behavior sometimes manifesting itself in frustration or even a violent temper;
+- Neurological behavior sometimes manifesting itself in frustration or even a violent temper;

 - Smell, including the complete loss of this sense; and